-Parameter Description cccs Keyword for current-controlled current source.
-CCCS is a IBIS-ISS reserved keyword; do not use it as a node name.
+Token Description CCCS Pre-defined token for current-controlled current source.
+CCCS is a IBIS-ISS reserved word; do not use it as a node name.
 Fxxx Element name of the current-controlled current source.
 Must begin with F, followed by up to 1023 alphanumeric characters. gain Current gain. n+/- Connecting nodes for a positive or negative controlled source. vn1 Names of voltage sources, through which the controlling current flows.
 Specify one name for each dimension. x1, Controlling current, through the vn1 source.
-Specify the x values in increasing order.

-y1,...
-Corresponding output current values of x.
+Specify the x values in increasing order. y1, Corresponding output current values of x .